ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 -----------
 Up until AEDT 2022R2, the method for connecting Python to AEDT-API used COM.
 COM is a technology which requires interfaces, classes, objects, and methods to be registered in Windows Registry.
-All communication between Python and AEDT-API were translated through an intermediate layer by a third party module called pywin32.
-This module usage was limited to Windows OS only.
+All communication between Python and the AEDT API were translated through an intermediate layer by a third-party module, pywin32.
+Usage of this module was limited to the Windows OS only.
-PythonNET was added to make the connection to the AEDT-API.
+Python.NET was added to make the connection to the AEDT API.

-In 2022R2, a new technology was added to replace COM: GRPC.
-GRPC is a modern remote procedure calls framework to communicate with the API via remote calls.
+In 2022 R2, a new technology, gRPC, was added to replace COM. gRPC is a modern framework that uses remote procedure calls to communicate with the API.

 .. list-table:: GRPC Compatibility Table